Session 2 - Module A: Advanced LangChain Patterns¶

 }

-Part 2: Custom Chain Development (20 minutes)¶
+Part 2: Custom Data Processing Chain Development¶

-Advanced Chain Architecture¶
+Advanced Data Chain Architecture¶

 🗂️ File: src/session2/custom_chains.py

-- Custom chain implementations
+- Custom chain implementations for data processing

 from langchain.chains.base import Chain